geerlingguy/raspberry-pi-dramble/testing/presentation/ansible-encounters/README.md

 ## Prerequisites

   - Install SoX: `brew install sox`
-  - Install the Blinkstick library: `pip install blinkstick`
+  - Install the Blinkstick library: `pip install blinkstick` (if running on the Pis)

 ## Usage